OpenBSD manual page server

 The dhcp6leased.conf config file is divided into the following main sections:

-User-defined variables may be defined and used later, simplifying the configuration file.
+Definitions of variables that can be used later, simplifying the configuration file.

 Global settings for dhcp6leased(8).